octopress/feeds/README.md

 ## Usage

 Be sure your Jekyll configuration has a `url`, a `name` and an `author`.
-If you want your feed to have linkblogging features, be sure to install [Octopress Linkblog](https://github.com/octopress/linkblog).
+If you want your feed to have link-blogging features, be sure to install [Octopress Linkblog](https://github.com/octopress/linkblog).

 ```yaml